Kelsey Dayle John

 About Kelsey Dayle John

-Kelsey Dayle John (Diné) is a postdoctoral research associate with a joint appointment in American Indian Studies and Gender and Women’s Studies.
+Kelsey Dayle John (Diné) is a Assistant Professor with a joint appointment in American Indian Studies and Gender and Women’s Studies.
 Her work is centered on animal relationalities, particularly horse/human relationships as ways of knowing, healing, and decolonizing education.
 Alongside her work in Indigenous animal studies, Kelsey’s research interests also include: Indigenous feminisms, decolonizing methodologies, and Tribal College and Universities.
 She finds her theoretical locations within transnational feminism, Indigenous studies, settler colonial studies, Diné Studies, and foundations of education.

 Previously, Kelsey taught in the Diné Studies department at Navajo Technical University on Navajo Nation.
 For her dissertation research, she worked in partnership with her community to think about how horse knowledges and relationalities can help improve Navajo tribal university research and outreach.
 As a Ph.D. student, she was a National Science Foundation Graduate Research Fellow and a National Academy of Education/Spencer Foundation Dissertation Fellow.
 In her community, Kelsey organizes an annual Horse Conference to promote dialogue about the sacredness of horses and to connect tribal universities with the community.